From Wide to Deep: Dimension Lifting Network for Parameter-efficient Knowledge Graph Embedding: Experiments

 \subsection{Main Results}

 \paragraph{Link prediction accuracy} The accuracy of link prediction of the proposed LifeNet-based methods and compared conventional methods are shown in Table \ref{tab:acc}.
 We observe that TransE, TransH, DistMult, and ComplEx all obtain higher link prediction accuracy with 512 embedding dimensions than with 16 embedding dimensions, due to the increased expressiveness of entity/relation representations.
 Especially on WN18RR and FB15K237 datasets, the accuracy of 512-dimensional models is far better than 16-dimensional models.
 Meanwhile, LN-TransE, LN-TransH, LN-DistMult, and LN-ComplEx, which also adopt 16-dimensional entity representations, achieve more accurate prediction results than corresponding methods that adopt 16-dimensional representations.
 In fact, their results are comparable to original models with 512-dimensional representations.
 We observe that on UMLS and FB15K237 datasets, MRR, H@1, and H@10 obtained by LN-TransH are even higher than those of original TransH with 512 embedding dimension; LN-DistMult also outperforms DistMult with 512 embedding dimension on UMLS dataset.
 For the rest results, LiftNet-based methods only show link prediction accuracy that are slightly lower than original methods with 512 embedding dimension.
+We also observe that LiftNet methods perform better on UMLS and FB15K237 datasets than on WN18RR, because UMLS and FB15K237 contain richer structural information, i.e., the average edges per entity (39.5 and 18.7) are much higher than that of WN18RR (2.1).